DougGregor/swift-evolution/proposals/0258-property-wrappers.md

 }
 ```

-This "broadcast a notification that the value has changed" implementation cannot be cleanly factored into a property behavior type, because it needs access to both the underlying storage value (here, `backingMyVar`) and the `self` of the enclosing type.
+This "broadcast a notification that the value has changed" implementation cannot be cleanly factored into a property wrapper type, because it needs access to both the underlying storage value (here, `backingMyVar`) and the `self` of the enclosing type.
 We could require a separate call to register the `self` instance with the wrapper type, e.g.,

 ```swift
 protocol Observed {